Rule Change: Completed

-The new arrangements, which will commence on 1 December 2017, have required changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).
+The new arrangements, which commenced on 1 December 2017, have required changes to the National Electricity Rules (NER) and the National Electricity Retail Rules (NERR).

 Retailers are required to appoint the Metering Coordinator for their retail customers, except where a party has appointed its own Metering Coordinator.

 The final rule also includes a number of other features to support the competitive framework for the provision of metering services, including consumer protections.

 The final rule was made in response to a rule change request from the Council of Australian Governments’ (COAG) Energy Council.
 The Commission’s final rule is a more preferable rule, but contains many of the elements of the COAG Energy Council’s rule change request.

 The COAG Energy Council’s rule change request identified that despite the benefits advanced meters can offer, the current regulatory framework allows, and potentially encourages, the continued installation of meters with only limited functionality.

 This rule change is a part of a series of changes recommended in the Commission’s Power of Choice review, including establishing new network pricing arrangements and making it easier for consumers to access their electricity consumption information.